shreevatsa/tex/program/pooltype/index.md

 <object type="image/svg+xml" data="pooltype-14.svg"></object>

+(Part of sequence: 8, 10, 11, 14.)

 Note that with WEB, we're able to keep the declaration and initialization close, even though they're textually far apart in the actual program that Pascal sees.

 <object type="image/svg+xml" data="pooltype-15.svg"></object>

 Recall that section 2 only had an outline of the top of the program.
 Everything in it has now been filled (except some globals yet to be declared), and this is the rest.
 The “main” of the program is above, between `begin` and `end`, with certain placeholders that will be filled by sections 16 and 19.
-Note that `initialize` is a procedure call.
+Note that `initialize` is a procedure call (and we'd probably write it on the line after `begin`).
 The macro `abort` is defined here (so that we can understand what the `goto 9999` in it is referring to), but we'll just keep it in mind for now; it's used later.

 <object type="image/svg+xml" data="pooltype-16.svg"></object>